MarcoDiFrancesco/LittleProjects/Notes/Web.md

 ## Java server pages

 JSP-CustomTags allow things like `<reverse>this</reverse>`.
 Now not used anymore.
-JSP compared to servlets, are useful because they allow to use directly the HTML template, instead of using `out.ptintln("<html>")`.
+JSP compared to servlets, are useful because they allow to use directly the HTML template, instead of using `out.println("<html>")`.

 JSP example: